rudy0956/Rudra_Narayan_SEC-C_Journalify/README.md

 MongoDB Document Mapping with Spring Data

-Secure Password Storage (BCrypt)
+Secure Password Storage (BCrypt Encryption)

 Role-based Access Control (Admin/User)

 Automatic API documentation using Swagger

-Email Notifications (Optional enhancement)
+(Optional) Email Notifications on updates

-📌 Important
+📌 Important Notes
-Always use the Bearer token in Postman for authenticated API access.
+Always use the Bearer token in Postman for accessing secured APIs.

-MongoDB must be running on default port 27017 unless configured otherwise.
+Ensure MongoDB is running on default port 27017 unless configured otherwise.

-Designed with ❤️ Rudra Narayan Dash
+🚀 Designed with ❤️ by Rudra Narayan Dash

-🚀 Ready to Go!